lucasjmorgado/DA-Crime-in-Barra-Funda/README.md

 1. Corrected "Sao Paulo" to "São Paulo" consistently.
 2. Changed "to check the code" to "checking the code" for better flow.
 3. Minor punctuation adjustments for clarity.

-Let me know if you need any more help!